ripple/ripple-rest/docs/REF.md

 + `invoice_id` is an optional 256-bit hexadecimal hash field that can be used to link payments to an invoice or bill
 + `paths` is a ["stringified"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) version of the Ripple PathSet structure.
 Most users of this API will want to treat this field as opaque.
 See the [Ripple Wiki](https://ripple.com/wiki/Payment_paths) for more information about Ripple pathfinding.
 Advanced users can submit non-stringified objects if desired
 + `flag_no_direct_ripple` is a boolean that can be set to `true` if `paths` are specified and the sender would like the Ripple Network to disregard any direct paths from the `src_address` to the `dst_address`.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet.
 Most users will not need to use this option.
-+ `flag_partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be sent because of a lack of liquidity or funds in the `src_address` account.
++ `flag_partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be delivered because of a lack of liquidity or funds in the `src_address` account.
 The vast majority of senders will never need to use this option.

 When a payment is confirmed in the Ripple ledger, it will have additional fields added:
 ```js